devopsdays-austin/runbooks/swag_runbook.md

   - Select vendor, designs for lanyard

 ## Important Dates

-What dates are important for this role?
-The following headings and details are examples.

 ### In the beginning

 * What is the theme for the conference.
 This will influence the logo